-This guide provides instructions for finding the persistent links to items such as journal articles or e-books, for commonly used library databases.
+This guide provides instructions for finding the persistent links to items such as journal articles or e-books, for frequently-used library databases.
 If you need help with a resource not listed here, Ask a Librarian.

 When you're viewing a journal article on publisher pages such as Sage, Springer, Taylor & Francis, and Wiley, the URL in your Internet browser is automatically persistent.